DANGEROUS DUPLICITY IS COMING SOON!!

 Sherry Joyce weaves the most intricate, complex plots together with unforgettable characters in settings that come alive on the page and keep you up at night, unable to put the book down."

-Watch for the late 2016 release soon on Amazon and Goodreads.
+Watch for the early 2017 release, coming soon on Amazon and Goodreads.

 Ambushed: a twenty year marriage, dissolved.